Unidata/netcdf4-python/README.md

    into a single string (`foobar`).
 In NETCDF3/NETCDF4_CLASSIC, an IOError is now raised, instead of writing `foobar`.
- * automatically create views of compound types with character arrays as numpy strings ([issue773](https://github.com/Unidata/netcdf4-python/issues/773)).
+ * automatically create views of compound types with character arrays as numpy strings ([issue #773](https://github.com/Unidata/netcdf4-python/issues/773)).
 Can be disabled using `set_auto_chartostring(False)`.
-Numpy structured array dtypes with `SN` string subtypes can now be used to define netcdf compound types (they get converted to `('S1',N)` character array types automatically).
+Numpy structured array dtypes with `'SN'` string subtypes can now be used to define netcdf compound types (they get converted to `('S1',N)` character array types automatically).